 The first factor for judicial estoppel is satisfied.
 The State's earlier position is "clearly inconsistent" with its current position.
 Id. at 750.
 The State represented to the district court and this court that it would no longer use pancuronium bromide or potassium chloride for executions.
-The Director of the ODCR swore that "going forward, pancuronium bromide no longer will be used as part of the lethal injection process" and that "potassium chloride no longer will be used as part of that process."
-R. 966-3 (Collins Aff. at \P 6) (Page ID #34335).
+The Director of the ODRC swore that "going forward, pancuronium bromide no longer will be used as part of the lethal injection process" and that "potassium chloride no longer will be used as part of that process."
+R. 966-3 (Collins Aff. at ¶ 6) (Page ID #34335).
 In its motion for summary judgment, the State represented to the district court not only that it had "eliminate[ed] ... the second and third drugs" but that "there is no possibility here that the allegedly unconstitutional conduct will reoccur."
 R. 966-2 (Defs.'
 Second Mot.
 Summ.
-J. with Req.
+J. with Reg.
 Expedited Briefing Sched. at 5) (Page ID #34329).
-The State's motion explicitly stated that "[t]here is absolutely no reason to believe that defendants will reinstate the previous 'three-drug protocol.'''
+The State's motion explicitly stated that "[t]here is absolutely no reason to believe that defendants will reinstate the previous 'three-drug' protocol."
 Id.
-The State's motion also argued that its decision to stop using pancuronium bromide and potassium chloride mooted Plaintiff's claims.
-At the December 9, 2009 hearing, the State reasserted its promise that it would stop using pancuronium bromide and potassium chloride mooted Plaintiff's claims.
+The State's motion also argued that its decision to stop using pancuronium bromide and potassium chloride mooted Plaintiffs' claims.
+At the December 9, 2009 hearing, the State reasserted its promise that it would stop using pancuronium bromide and potassium chloride, and said that because of this promise, "[t]o the extent that the other motions are based on the old protocol, we think it's appropriate that they be dismissed as moot or withdrawn."
+R. 966-10 (12/9/2009 Hr'g Tr. at 43) (Page ID #34471).